douniabendib/LEARN-PYTHON-THE-A-TO-Z-/Object_Oriented_Programming/README.md

 john = Person()
 ```
 In the next lessons, we'll explore these concepts in depth and learn how to define attributes and methods for our classes.

+## Clean Code

+Paradigms like object-oriented programming and functional programming are all about making code easier to work with.
+After all, programmers are just feeble humans.
+Code that's easy for humans to understand is called "clean code".

+Clean Code Does Not:
+- Make your programs run faster
+- Make your programs function correctly
+- Only occur in object-oriented programming

+Clean Code Does:
+- Make code easier to work with
+- Make it easier to find and fix bugs
+- Make the development process faster
+Help us retain our sanity